Habeas corpus petitions of Guantanamo Bay detainees: Abuses of international human rights law and habeas corpus

 The Geneva Conventions, of which there are four, are considered universal treaties in international law.
 They created the idea of International humanitarian law and codify customary international law regarding laws in wartime.
-By signing parties agreed to criminalise any breaches in their own domestic courts, U.S recognised this when they enacted their own War Crimes Act.
-However the declaration made by Bush in 2002 had the effect of 'exempting all alleged members of Al Qaeda from the protections of the Geneva conventions'.
+By signing parties agreed to criminalise any breaches in their own domestic courts, U.S. recognised this when they enacted their own War Crimes Act.
+However the declaration made by Bush in 2002 had the effect of "exempting all alleged members of Al Qaeda from the protections of the Geneva conventions".

 The abuse of international human rights law lies in the treatment of detainees, the absence of public scrutiny, judicial review and government accountability.
-The U.S government deliberately chose Guantanamo Bay as the site for detaining foreign citizens as they believed it would be exempt from any obligations they held under the Geneva Convention.
+The U.S. government deliberately chose Guantanamo Bay as the site for detaining foreign citizens as they believed it would be exempt from any obligations they held under the Geneva Convention.
 Considering detainees as detainees outside the traditional definition of prisoners also denies the protections of the Geneva Convention.
 Proof of these deliberate decisions is found in the legal memoranda where President Bush actively enquired about how far they could legally go.

 The scope of international human rights has been discussed in the habeas corpus cases from Guantanamo Bay.
-Firstly, habeas corpus is a human right of utmost importance, recognised through humanitarian law, for 'protecting one's right to physical liberty'.
+Firstly, habeas corpus is a human right of utmost importance, recognised through humanitarian law, for "protecting one's right to physical liberty".
 It has been suggested that there may almost be universal acceptance that the protections of habeas corpus are 'non-derogable'.

 Habeas corpus exists outside the Geneva Convention; it is found in the Universal Declaration of Human Rights in Article 9; Article 9 of the International Covenant on Civil and Political Rights; Article 5 of the European Convention of Human Rights; and, in the American Convention on Human Rights, Article 7.
 The purpose of the European Convention on Human Rights is to create enforceable rights that States are obliged to respect.
 Limiting this Convention in order to conduct security operations would undermine the system.

 Role of the Center for Constitutional Rights

 The Center for Constitutional Rights took a lead role in helping to organize the activities of lawyers willing to offer their services, pro bono, to the Guantanamo detainees.

 Submitting writs of habeas corpus was made more difficult at first, because part of the Bush detainee policy was to keep the identity of the Guantanamo captives a secret.
 A writ has to be submitted by a "next friend".
 Some of the detainees had family who would have authorized American lawyers to submit writs on their behalf, but they had no way of contacting them.
 Some of the detainees and their relatives are totally illiterate.
-Other detainees' families had no idea where they were, had no idea that they were in Guantanamo.
+Other detainees' families had no idea where they were, and had no idea that they were in Guantanamo.
 Some of the detainees reported that they were punished for asking for legal assistance.